kai-hirose/AirportProject/README.md

 # Strengths & Weaknesses:

-	Strengths: Started early, good planning, good communication,Adapted to mistake
+	Strengths:
+		Started early.
+		Good planning.
+		Good communication.
+		Adapted to mistakes.

+	Weaknesses:
-	Weaknesses: roadblock with rpcgen, Unable to detect error easily, Circular dependencies in the makefile but is taken care of in the compiler, Misread instructions
+		Huge roadblock with rpcgen, unable to detect error easily.
+		Circular dependencies in the makefile but is taken care of in the compiler.
+		Misread instructions.

 # Running Instructions: